Pests in Gardens and Landscapes: Quick Tips

 - Check plastic or organic mulches and remove them to limit earwig numbers.

-- A low-sided can filled with oil and a drop of bacon grease or fish oil also makes a good trap.
+- Fill a low-sided can with vegetable oil and a drop of bacon grease or fish oil to attract and trap earwigs.

 - Daily trapping will reduce earwig populations to tolerable levels.